-I had been travelling in India for almost 2 years, most of which had been spent on a Zen meditation centre in Tamil Nadu, S India.
+I had been travelling in India for almost 2 years, most of which had been spent at Bodhi Zendo, a Zen meditation centre in Tamil Nadu, S India.
 Eventually though funds started running low and in Jan 2004 I was forced to head back to the UK to seek gainful employment.
 A friend I had made at the meditation centre asked me what I planned to do for work when I got back home and I had to admit I didn't really have a firm plan, or even much of a loose one.
-It transpired that he ran his late fathers local family business, which specialised in buying and selling high end scarves, stoles and shawls, made from only the finest natural yarns.
+It transpired that he ran his late fathers local family business, which specialised in buying and selling high end scarves, stoles, pashminas and shawls, made from only the finest natural yarns.
 He offered to let me fill my backpack with some of his best lines and so I ended up taking several hundred pounds worth of goods, on consignment, back to York, yes he was a trusting soul.

 In Feb 2004, amongst the snow and ice, I started trading on York Market.
 I would take a wheeled suitcase full of scarves and a backpack full of lights, table covers and accessories, walk to the nearest bus stop, and for a total outlay of £1.20 head to York market and rent a stall.
 It was a very steep learning curve becoming a market trader.
 Some days were good and some days were bad, but hey, that's life.
 Through thick and thin though the friendship and sense of community amongst the market traders really helped.
 After a few months trading I managed to get ahead and started re-ordering from my friend.
 It was hard work but all was well and, more importantly, I was enjoying the challenge, and putting one foot in front of the other.

 After some months my girlfriend, a lovely Indian lady called Sheela, who I had also met at the meditation centre, came over to the UK to visit for the first time.
 Slowly things progressed and over the next couple of years we expanded our range to include some more mainstream lines for the budget conscious from several suppliers in Delhi and Mumbai.
 Eventually though these people ended up cheating us, at not inconsiderable expense I might add, and this forced us to look around for new suppliers.
 In retrospect this was the big turning point which set York Scarves in motion.
-At this time York Scarves did not exist, we were still only retailing but we were doing well and selling good volumes at markets, festivals and fairs.
+At this time York Scarves did not exist, we were still only retailing as The Shawl Stall but we were doing well and selling good volumes at markets, festivals and fairs.

 All the best, Chris Adby